WP-Cassify/wp-cassify-develop/readme.txt

 	?>
 `
 * Set up Wordpress Roles to User according to CAS User attributes.
+* If plugin is network activated, you can define User Role Rule scope by blog id.
 * Authorization rule editor.
 * Compatible with Wordpress Access Control Plugin.
 * Manage URL White List to bypass CAS Authentication on certain pages.